 This show spins out of The Clone Wars and takes place between the prequel trilogy and the original trilogy.
 You should probably watch at least season seven of The Clone Wars before you head into this adventure, but all you really need to know is the story deals with rogue clones on a galaxy-faring adventure.

 This side story introduces Han Solo and Lando Calrissian, who go on to feature heavily in the original trilogy of the film.
-It also details what happens to Darth Maul, as seen in both The Phantom Menace and Clone Wars.
+It gives us an origin story for both heroes, even though the film was made some 40 years after the original Star Wars film (A New Hope).

 Star Wars: Rebels — Season 1-4

 Rebels is a companion series to Clone Wars and spotlights the rebellion against the Empire as the Jedi are hunted to extinction.
-Ahsoka Tano from Clone Wars makes a few appearances in this story, so you’ll want to watch that series first.
+Ahsoka Tano from Clone Wars makes a few appearances in this story, but while she shows up, it’s not essential that you watch that series.

-Rogue One fills gaps in the Star Wars chronological order by telling the story of Jyn Erso and Cassian Andor, and their efforts to destroy the Empire.
+Rogue One fills gaps in the Star Wars chronological order by telling the story of Jyn Erso and Cassian Andor, and their efforts to steal the plans for the Death Star in a rag-tag mission across the universe.
 Andor is set to get his own prequel TV show in the future (appropriately titled Andor) so it’s likely we’ll learn more about him in future.

 Star Wars Episode IV: A New Hope